ViolaFerretti/Thermoelectric_Materials/README.md

 ```
 ### (b) Install packages
-In the Anaconda Prompt, make sure that you have all the needed packages in python3:
+In the Windows Prompt, make sure that you have all the needed packages in python3:
 - to manage calculations:
 ```
 pip install numpy